DoImant/iobroker.scripts/README.md

 sudo npm install node-fetch@2 --unsafe-perm chown -R iobroker:iobroker node-fetch
 ```
+In order for the newly installed module to be recognized, the Javascript instance must be restarted:

+`iobroker restart javascript.0`

 The code for the SensEgg sensor and the serial gateway to ioBroker can be found here:
 [Code for SensEgg Sensor and receiver (serial gateway)](https://github.com/DoImant/Arduino-SensEgg-Light).